 Meet those “Five-Nines” SLAs!
 With active-active configuration and horizontal scalability, you can maximize your network uptime.
-When you bring a node down for upgrades or patches, the other nodes continue to process transactions, meeting those stringent uptime requirements.
+When you bring down a server for maintenance, nodes on other servers continue to process transactions, meeting those stringent uptime requirements.

 EFT’s active-active deployment provides HA using multiple EFT servers and a load balancer, for non-stop availability of your network.
 And unlike active-passive failover clusters, all of the nodes in EFT’s active-active deployment are put to work in production--with no standby hardware, and no clustering software.
 For true business continuity you should have a minimum of three nodes, which allows you to bring down one node for maintenance without losing fault tolerance.
 The other two nodes can continue to process files while the inactive node is updated/repaired.